itwizz26/Devine-symfony/README.md

 and open [localhost]
 (http://127.0.0.1:8080)

+API routes for testing are:
+api/v1/languages - GET
+api/v1/languages - POST
+api/v1/languages/{id} - PUT
+api/v1/languages/{id} - DELETE

+Add a few languages using the post route above.

-Now you need to follow the steps in the second part of this demo series.
+You need to follow the steps in the second part of this demo series to see the languages you added in Drupal 9.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)